 The program provides Scholars the opportunity to develop their leadership skills and professional networks through a one-year Master’s degree in Global Affairs at Tsinghua University in Beijing.
 Scholars live and study together on the campus of Schwarzman College, where all classes are taught in English.

-Rising seniors, graduating seniors, and recent graduates of Columbia College, Columbia Engineering and the School of General Studies are eligible, provided they meet scholarship criteria.
+Rising seniors, graduating seniors, and recent graduates of Columbia College, Columbia Engineering and the School of General Studies are eligible, provided they meet scholarship criteria and are at least 18 but not yet 29 years of age as of August 1 in the year of the start of the program.

+No University nomination is required for this program and application deadlines vary based upon citizenship.
 Applicants who hold passports from Mainland China, Hong Kong, Taiwan and Macao must apply online by an earlier deadline.
-Students applying from China do not need an institutional recommendation.

-All applicants should create an account in the Schwarzman application portal and complete all application materials there by the deadline.
-All letters of recommendation should be submitted directly by your recommenders through the Schwarzman website portal by the deadline.
+All applicants should create an account in the Schwarzman application portal and complete all application materials there by the deadline relevant to the passport held.
+Letters of recommendation should be submitted directly by your recommenders through the Schwarzman website portal by the deadline as well.
+See the Schwarzman website for the program's suggested guidance on who to ask for your letters of recommendation.